vishnuvartthan/wrr-qos-scheduler/README.md

 # QoS Scheduler RTL

-SystemVerilog RTL for a 4 requester QoS scheduler on a shared memory or interconnect path.
+Synthesizable, parameterized SystemVerilog RTL for a 4 requester QoS scheduler with a 32-bit request datapath on a shared memory or interconnect path.
 The block is framed as an AXI-like front-end scheduler rather than a full protocol implementation: multiple request sources feed per-port FIFOs, arbitration is weighted round robin, and an aging mechanism forces forward progress when low-priority traffic waits too long.

 This project was built around the kind of control-heavy block that often sits between request generators and a shared downstream resource such as an interconnect port, memory controller frontend, DMA path, or accelerator ingress queue.